Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Evaluation of viscosity and elastic force around the impactor

 \subsection{Setup for a free-falling impactor simulation}

+Let us consider an impactor falling into a suspension (see Fig. \ref{fig:1}), where $z$ denotes the vertical direction and the gravity acts along the negative $z$ direction.
+Through this paper, we set $z=0$ on the surface of the suspension before the collision of the impactor.
+This means that inside the suspension, $z<0$ is always satisfied.

-We use the coupled LBM-DEM simulation as in Refs. \cite{pradipto2021,pradipto2021b}.
-Details of the simulation method are given in Appendix A. The simulation setup is as follows \cite{pradipto2021b}.
-A suspension with $N$ particles with a volume fraction $\phi_0:= (4 \pi/6)N(a_{\rm min}^3+a_{\rm max}^3)$ is contained in a box of size $W \times H \times D$, where $a_{\rm min}$ and $a_{\rm max}$ are the radii of the smaller and larger suspended spheres, respectively.
-We only analyze the case that the number of smaller spheres is equal to that of larger spheres.
-Throughout this paper, we have assumed perfect density matching between the solvent and the suspended particles, where the densities of the particles and the solvent satisfy the relation $\rho_p=\rho_f$, where $\rho_p$ and $\rho_f$ are the densities of the suspended particles and the solvent fluid, respectively.
-In this section, a spherical impactor with diameter $D_I$ (radius $a_I$) and density $\rho_I$ is released from height $H_0$, which corresponds to the impact speed $u_{0} = \sqrt{2 g H_0}$ with gravitational acceleration $g$.
-In our simulation $\rho_I$ and $D_I$ satisfy $\rho_I= 4 \rho_f$ and $D_I=6 a_{\rm min}$ respectively, where $a_{\rm min}$ is the radius of the smallest suspended particle.
-We also introduce the time scale $t_g = \sqrt{a_I/2g}$, the velocity scale $u^{*} = \sqrt{2 g a_I}$ and the force scale $F_g=\frac{4}{3} \pi \rho_f a_{I}^{3} g$.
-For most of the cases considered in this paper, we use $\phi_0=0.53$, $H=3D_I$, $W=D=6D_I$ and $N=2200$.
+As a basic set of equations, we adopt the coupled LBM-DEM model as in Refs \cite{pradipto2021,pradipto2021b}.
+This model assumes that the fluid flow can be described by the Stokes equation.
+This means that the diameters of the suspended particles are of the order of $100 \mu \rm m$.
+This model includes equations of motion for the impactor and suspended particles, where the forces acting on the impactor and suspended particles include the contact force, hydrodynamic interactions, lubrication, electrostatic repulsive interactions, and gravity, as well as the torque balance equations for the impactor and suspended particles as shown in Appendix \ref{app:lbm}.
+The simulation setup is as follows \cite{pradipto2021b}.
+We analyze a mixture of $N$ suspended particles with a volume fraction $\phi_0:= (2 \pi/3)N(a_{\rm min}^3+a_{\rm max}^3)/V_{\rm box}$, where $V_{\rm box}$ is the volume of the container, $V_{\rm box}:=W \times H \times D$ with the width $W$, the height $H$, and the depth $D$, and $a_{\rm min}$ and $a_{\rm max}$ are the radii of the smaller and larger suspended spheres, respectively (see Fig. \ref{fig:1}).
+Here, we adopt $a_{\rm max} = 1.2 a_{\rm min}$ to avoid crystallization in high density.
+We analyze only the case where the number of smaller spheres is equal to the number of larger spheres.
+Throughout this paper, we assume perfect density matching between the solvent and the suspended particles, where the densities of the particles $\rho_p$ and the solvent $\rho_f$ satisfy the relation $\rho_p=\rho_f$.
+In this section, a spherical impactor with diameter $D_I$ (radius $a_I$) and density $\rho_I$ is released from height $H_0$, which corresponds to the impact velocity $u_{0} = \sqrt{2 g H_0}$ with gravitational acceleration $g$.
+In our simulation, $\rho_I$ and $D_I$ satisfy $\rho_I= 4 \rho_f$ and $D_I=6 a_{\rm min}$, respectively.
+We also introduce the time scale $t_g = \sqrt{a_I/2g}$, the velocity scale $u^{*} = \sqrt{2 g a_I}$,the force scale $F_g=\frac{4}{3} \pi \rho_f a_{I}^{3} g$, and stress scale $\sigma_0 = F_g / a_I^{2}$.
+For most of the cases considered in this paper, we use $\phi_0=0.53$, $H=3D_I$, $W=D=6D_I$, and $N=2200$.